Being a mini hero

 I followed the dog, intending to “rescue” him and track down the owner.
 I made a quick right and headed up France ave.
 I soon found I wasn’t alone.
 A man on a bicycle, a woman jogger, and another car were all in pursuit.
 The dog would have none of it, and four blocks later I bowed out.

-There are, after all, few opportunities to do something which immediately makes one into a “mini hero” or even a person “doing good.”
+There are few opportunities to do something which immediately makes one into a “mini hero” or even a person “doing good.”
 There are few opportunities to step out of the “usual” routine and have an adventure.

 Next